brianmhess/docdb_compat/README.md

 ```
 Results:
          2 out of 7 queries unsupported
-Unsuported operators (and number of queries used)
+Unsupported operators (and number of queries used):
         $facet                2
         $bucket               1
         $bucketAuto           1